srikanya659qwe/Django-Students-Morning-03-08-2020/README.md

    - 1.Useage of External Css
     - Creating static folder in our app to access all files like .css,.js, images etc.,
-   - 2.Accessing external css file that is tored in static folder
+   - 2.Accessing external css file that should be saved in static/css folder
       - ex:
         appname/static/css => here css is defining to access only .css files similarly .js and images etc.
         ```sample.css```
         ```css
         h2